- How do we learn from raw data?

 Classroom Conduct and Academic Integrity

-- Arrive to class on time.
+- Please arrive to class on time.
 If you arrive late, then take the first available seat as quietly as possible.
 If you need to leave early, then please sit near the exit.

-- You are expected to attend the entire class period.
+- Please attend the entire class period.
 Leaving class early defeats the purpose of the class period, does not take advantage of resources (i.e., the professor) that can significantly help your learning, and does not build statistical stamina.
 Please take care of your personal needs (e.g., using the restroom) before class so that you can stay focused for the entire class period.

-- Turn your computer on immediately so that you can promptly begin the daily quiz.
+- Please turn your computer on immediately so that you can promptly begin the daily preparation check.

-- Computer use is limited to class work.
+- Please limit computer use to class work.

-- Do not engage in side discussions while I or others are speaking to the entire class.
+- Please do not have side discussions while I or others are speaking to the entire class.

-- Do not sleep in class – this behavior is rude and distracting to others (especially the professor).
+- Please do not sleep in class – this is rude and distracting to others.

-- Do not use disrespectful language when addressing others.
+- Please do not use disrespectful language when addressing others.